ColonolNutty/ControlMenu/Release/ControlMenu/README.txt

 ----------------- Main -----------------

-Drag and drop everything directly into your "The Sims 4/Mods" folder
+Drag and drop all folders directly into your "The Sims 4/" folder

 Delete the existing files from previous versions if they exist!